sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 <https://worldeditadditions.mooncarrot.space/img2brush/>

 The tool operates on the **alpha channel only**, so it's recommended to use an image format that supports transparency.
 All colours in the R, G, and B channels are ignored.

+If you've created a cool new brush (be it static or dynamic), **please contribute it to WorldEditAdditions**!
+That way, everyone can enjoy using your awesome brush.
+[WorldPainter](https://www.worldpainter.net/) has many brushes available in the community, but `//sculpt` for WorldEditAdditions is new so don't have the same sized collection yet :-)

+To contribute your new brush back, you can either [open a pull request](https://github.com/sbrl/Minetest-WorldEditAdditions/pulls) if you're confident using GitHub, or [open an issue](https://github.com/sbrl/Minetest-WorldEditAdditions/issues) with your brush attached if not.